andrewkmooney/Novel_Genres/README.md

 ### Model 2 - Sub-Genre - Multi-Label

 The second model identifies the many possible sub-genres the novel could belong to.
-These are not distinct categories, so, in theory, a novel could belong to all 15 sub genre.
+These are not distinct categories, so, in theory, a novel could belong to all 15 sub-genres.
 To measure the accuracy of this model I used a blend of macro and micro scores.
 Overall accuracy was determined by minimizing the Hamming Loss score, which measures the accuracy of each individual label.
-My final model had a Hamming loss of .16 using a Random Forest classifier
+My final model had a Hamming loss of .167 on the Holdout dataset using a Random Forest classifier

 ![Genre_Scores](images/Genre_Scores.png)